Tendo4/Car-Insurance/README.md

 # Car-Insurance

-This involves Car Insurance data set that is about the annual insurance data of a company The stake holders are  car insurance companies
+The stake holder is the insurance company

 The dataset is sourced from https://www.kaggle.com/datasets/sagnik1511/car-insurance-data

+DESCRIPTION

+This involves Car Insurance data set that is about the annual insurance data of a company

+The outcome column indicates 1 if a customer has claimed his/her loan else 0.

+The data has 19 features from there 18 of them are corresponding logs which were taken by the company.

+ANALYTICAL INSIGHTS

 ![Vehicle type vs outcome visualization](https://github.com/Tendo4/Car-Insurance/assets/22962828/890843e0-29c3-4ef3-acdf-746232e3ea86)